NakhlehLab/MaCroDNA/BE_data_analysis/README.md

 The outputs are the K* values (written in`<biopsy name>_stat.csv`), the corresponding p-values (written in `<biopsy name>_pval.csv`) and the newick file of the phylogenetic tree (written in `<biopsy name>_tre.nwk`) in the working directory.

+### License
+This project is covered under MIT License.